Interested in enhancing your child’s educational experience at Katonah Elementary School (KES)?

 Bulletin Boards

 There are two Bulletin Boards that are the focus of this committee and both sit on the first floor at KES.
 One of the boards supports a school wide theme and is redesigned monthly/bi-monthly to match the curriculum.
 The other is the PTO board which showcases the upcoming PTO events, and shares PTO information as well as seasonal messaging to inspire students and staff.
-The committee is responsible for the concepting, creative execution and installation of these boards.
+The committee is responsible for the concepting, creative execution, and installation of these boards.

-Class Parents
+Class Parent Coordinator + Class Parents

 An invaluable resource for classroom teachers.
 Responsibilities of class parents include organizing volunteers for classroom activities, staying current on PTO information and attending GMM meetings, managing teacher gifts, securing chaperones for class field trips (if needed), and supporting the teacher as needed.
 The Class Parents may also be asked to help coordinate other committee requests such as staffing the Halloween Fair class booth.
 The Class Parent Chair coordinates the volunteers for each classroom, holds an orientation and communicates with the class parents throughout the school year.
 A Grade level Lead Class Parent coordinates grade specific activities and liaises between class parents and class parent chair.